simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-packer/index.en.md

 - **Compress and optimize files**: Compress files where applicable to reduce storage requirements. use compression tools like **gzip** or **zip** to compress large files or directories.

-- **Leverage scripting and automation**: use scripting and automation tools to streamline the installation and configuration process, reducing manual intervention and potential errors.
+- **Leverage scripting and automation**: use scripting and automation tools to simplify the installation and configuration process, reducing manual intervention and potential errors.

 ### Validate Images